Kochurovskyi/lucid-react/README.md

 ### Challenges:

 Implementing the attached dropdown for each tag remains incomplete due to time constraints.
+Tagged variables are still chelangieng

 ### How to Run the Project